neverRare/butter/doc/language/unpacking.md

 # Unpacking

 Unpacking syntax can be used in variable declaration as well as on function parameter.
+These are syntactic sugar to accessing field value or element and assigning it to a declared variable.
 Unpacking can be referred to as destructuring.

 ## Array unpacking